p4bloR/qualabs_test/README.md

 ## User

 The user class has 4 properties: id, name, provider and filepath.
-I included the id propery because it's most likely necessary in any real life scneario, but I set it to None leaving the door open for future implementation.
+I included the id propery because it's most likely necessary in any real life scenario, but I set it to None leaving the door open for future implementation.
 The name, provider and filepath properties can be assigned when creating and instance, the latter having a default value of None.
 The idea is that if a User instance is created from data contained in a file, the filepath can be included in the User object.
 If that is not the case, said property can simply be ignored.

 ## Report